TAOC0002/contract-nli/README.md

 ## ContractNLI License

-Our dataset is released under Apache 2.0.
+ContractNLI is released under Apache 2.0.
 Please refer attached "[LICENSE](./LICENSE)" for the exact terms.

 This implementation has partially been derived from Huggingface's implementation of SQuAD BERT.
 Please refer the commit log for the full changes.

-When you use Span NLI BERT in your work, please cite our paper:
+When you use Span NLI BERT in your work, please cite the paper:

 ```bibtex
 @inproceedings{koreeda-manning-2021-contractnli,